 Panopto offers students opportunities to engage with their instructor or classmates, even if they’re viewing a recorded video at a later time.
 While they watch a video, students can ask questions of the instructor, have discussions with classmates, and leave bookmarks and notes for themselves right inside the video player, just like they would in a physical classroom environment.

 These features are especially helpful for students viewing videos on their own time or those who feel more comfortable interacting asynchronously.
-Thanks to Panopto’s interactive features, all students can get a personalized classroom experience, even if they aren’t able to be in the classroom or attend a live online class.

 4. Screen reader and keyboard accessibility

 Screen reader and keyboard accessibility is particularly important for providing access for students who are blind or visually impaired, or have motor disabilities.
 These features allow students to hear the text that is displayed on screen and navigate with just their keyboard.

 From the library to the video player, every element of Panopto is fully accessible for screen reader software, including JAWS, NVDA, and VoiceOver for Mac, and supports keyboard navigation.
 Users can access all of Panopto’s functions with the tab key.

 Asynchronous video allows students to learn when and where they want, not strictly in a physical classroom at a scheduled class time.
 For adult learners who have job obligations and family responsibilities, the flexibility to watch videos on their own time is priceless.
 In some cases, it truly makes education possible, and it’s key to creating an equitable learning environment.

 For example, graduate classes that take place in the late afternoon and evening might be challenging for a parent to attend live due to childcare, dinner, or family evening obligations.
 Some students may find they are in the best mindset to learn early in the morning after a good night’s sleep.
 Being able to access and interact with video content 24/7 means all students can learn when they are available, focused, and ready.